AlexLavoie42/Nuxt-Mapbox/README.md

 ### Custom Popups & Markers

-You can use ```defineMapboxPopup``` & ```defineMapboxMarker``` for custom marker & popup components By passing a [template ref](https://vuejs.org/guide/essentials/template-refs.html) you can put custom html directly into your component
+You can use ```defineMapboxPopup``` & ```defineMapboxMarker``` for custom marker & popup components By passing a [template ref](https://vuejs.org/guide/essentials/template-refs.html) you can put custom html directly into your component.

+Be sure to nest your custom components inside a map instance so the map-id can be auto injected.
+You can also pass the map ID manually into the functions.

 Examples:
 ```js